Larbert: Politics

 From 1891 Larbert was contained within the county of Stirlingshire and from 1894 until 1930 constituted its own civil parish.
 Larbert was located in the Falkirk district of the Central Regional Council area from 1975 to 1996.
 Since local government reorganisation in 1996, Larbert has been part of the Falkirk council area, which is one of Scotland's 32 local authorities.
 For registration purposes, Larbert remains a part of Stirlingshire and is part of the Stirling and Falkirk lieutenancy area.

 For the purposes of local government, Larbert is located in the 'Bonnybridge and Larbert' ward of Falkirk Council, which elects three councillors under the single transferable vote system.
 Following the 2017 elections, the Bonnybridge and Larbert ward returned one councillor each for the Scottish National Party, Scottish Conservatives and one Independent.
 Larbert, Stenhousemuir and Torwood comprise one of Falkirk's community councils, which have a role in communicating local opinion to local and central government.
 Larbert combined with Stenhousemuir also forms one of the six Falkirk Council Area Forums, which represent aggregations of both council wards and community council areas.
 Forums are normally held every eight weeks, and their membership consists of all councillors representing the area, a representative from the community council, the local unit commander from Central Scotland Police and nominees from other local community groups.

 Larbert is in the Falkirk West Scottish Parliament constituency.
 Since the May 2007 Scottish general election, the seat has been held by the SNP.
 The Member of the Scottish Parliament (MSP) for the constituency is Michael Matheson.
 In the Parliament of the United Kingdom, Larbert is part of the Falkirk constituency, which elects one member to the House of Commons.
-The current MP is John McNally of the Scottish National Party who has represented the Falkirk constituency since the 2015 United Kingdom general election.
+The current MP is Euan Stainbank of the Scottish Labour Party who has represented the Falkirk constituency since the 2024 United Kingdom general election.